Kentico 12 - Launch Report

 December 11, 2018

-Kentico 12 is bringing some of the biggest changes to the CMS space in years focused on MVC-first approach.
-Below is a summary of the “Kentico 12 Launch Webinar” where we focus on the Major points for the same.
-Join Karol Jarkovsky, VP Product, and the rest of the Product Management team as they give an in-depth look at all the features of Kentico 12, what the MVC-first approach means for your business, and what the future development of the Kentico platform will bring.
+Kentico 12 is bringing some of the biggest changes to the content management system space in years focused on MVC-first approach.
+Below is a summary of the “Kentico 12 Launch Webinar” where we focus on the major points for the same.
+Join Karol Jarkovsky, VP Product, and the rest of the product management team as they give an in-depth look at all the features of Kentico 12, what the MVC-first approach means for your business, and what the future development of the Kentico platform will bring.

 Hosts from Team Kentico:-